apocalyptech/bl3-cli-saveedit/README-saves.md

     bl3-save-edit old.sav new.sav --delete-pt1-mission /Game/Missions/Side/Zone_0/Prologue/Mission_UnderwearTink.Mission_UnderwearTink_C
     bl3-save-edit old.sav new.sav --delete-pt2-mission /Game/Missions/Side/Zone_0/Prologue/Mission_UnderwearTink.Mission_UnderwearTink_C

+The `--delete-pt1-mission` and `--delete-pt2-mission` arguments can be specified more than once if you'd like to delete more than one mission at a time.

 ## Item Levels

 There are two arguments to set item levels.
 The first is to set